IMAGINE 2025: National Conference of Radiographers & Imaging Technologists to be held in Mangalore from October 31 to November 2, 2025 - Mangalorean.com

 IMAGINE 2025: National Conference of Radiographers & Imaging Technologists to be held in Mangalore from October 31 to November 2, 2025

-Organized by the Department of Radiodiagnosis and Imaging, KMC Mangalore, in collaboration with the Society of Indian Radiographers (SIR), the conference is expected to draw more than 700 delegates from across India — radiographers, technologists, educators, and healthcare professionals — to explore the latest advances in medical imaging and discuss the future of patient-centric imaging practices.
+Organized by the Department of Radiodiagnosis and Imaging, KMC Mangalore, in collaboration with the National Society of Indian Radiographers (SIR), the conference is expected to draw more than 700 delegates from across India- radiographers, technologists, educators, and healthcare professionals — to explore the latest advances in medical imaging and discuss the future of patient-centric imaging practices.

 Academic and Technical Significance